The Self-Assessment Trap

 • Retains records for 3 years

-💡 Key principle: The person who collects evidence cannot be the person who approves the score.
-SEBI auditors specifically look for evidence of this separation.
+Key Principle The person who collects evidence cannot be the person who approves the score.
+SEBI auditors specifically look for evidence of this separation in the assessment process.

 • Appoint Maker/Checker/Approver for each domain